more What? I have to pay to sell my house?

 REPAIRS: Repair costs may be incurred by a homeowner in preparation of selling.
 It is important to consider whether the costs of the repairs will add enough value to the final sales price to make the repairs worthwhile.
 Repair costs may include a new roof, new flooring, painting (inside and/or outside), upgrading kitchen counters/cabinets, upgrading bathrooms, upgrading lighting, or removal of hot tub or children’s play set.

-More Bonuses Note: The seller may not have any repair costs when listing the house; however, a buyer may negotiate repairs as part of the purchase contract.
+visit this site right here Note: The seller may not have any repair costs when listing the house; however, a buyer may negotiate repairs as part of the purchase contract.
 The seller needs to know beforehand whether they may be repairs that a buyer might ask to be made.
 (The REA can help with this as part of the basic services paid for by the listing commission.)

 LANDSCAPING: Landscaping upgrades may be necessary to enhance curb appeal.
 If the seller decides not to make the improvements, then the eventual sales price will reflect the lack of adequate landscaping.
 If no additional landscaping is needed, it is important to consider the costs of maintaining the home during the time it is on the market.
 If the home is vacant, a landscaping service may be needed to maintain the property’s good appearance.